Jemy45/ITI-Progress/Docker/Tasks/Task 1/README.md

 ![After last 5 seconds the consumption exceeds the limits so it killed](images/10%29afterlast5secondtheconsumptionexceedsthelimitsoitkilled.png)

-When the memory consumption exceeds the 70MB limit, Docker kills the container automatically.
+When the memory consumption exceeds the 50MB limit and reached 60MB, Docker kills the container automatically.
 This is Docker's OOM (Out Of Memory) killer in action, protecting the host system from memory exhaustion.

 **Result:** Container is stopped because it exceeded memory limits.